Time and the Trickster

 An arm wrapped around her out of nowhere and pulled her back sharply.
 Rose struggled against the grip for a moment in a blind panic to get to Mickey before her senses caught up and she became aware of UNIT staff rushing around her.
-A pair of medics were already gently shifting Richard onto a stretched and Captain Magambo was being moved from the doorway.
+A pair of medics were already gently shifting Richard onto a stretcher and Captain Magambo was being moved from the doorway.

 Turning her head, Rose relaxed slightly as she caught sight of Private Ross' worried, but determined expression.
 She stopped trying to move towards the doorway and Ross released her slowly, keeping an eye on her as if he didn't trust her.
 Swallowing, Rose forced herself to step back from the doorway even as she noted that none of the soldiers were entering the room just yet.
 A warm hand on her shoulder made Rose turn to the right.
 Kate was giving her a firm, but caring expression.

-Rose swallowed and managed a nod before she allowed Kate to pull her further back from the room.
+Rose managed a nod before she allowed Kate to pull her further back from the room.
 She noted as they moved away that the light in the room had lessened and now there was just a low blue glow coming from the device.

 "Whatever it was it seems to have just been an energy burst," Kate observed as they walked to a table that was being set up with soldiers.
 Tosh and Malcolm were already opening up metal suitcases with equipment tucked inside.
-Malcolm looked up at Rose with soft eyes, but said nothing after giving her a quick nod.
+Malcolm looked up at Rose with soft eyes but said nothing after giving her a quick nod.
 Tucking some hair behind her ear, Rose moved around behind Tosh to look at the sensor arrays that she was pointing towards the doorway.

 "There's still some kind of radiation," Tosh observed after a moment.
 "Not any sort that we have ever seen on Earth, but it definitely there."